 All immigrant visa applicants, including adoptive parents, must use these clinics.
 Examination costs must be paid by the applicant, in addition to the visa fees.

 Please contact a clinic to schedule an appointment as early as possible or at least two weeks prior to the interview date.
 You can find your interview date in the appointment letter you received from the National Visa Center or from U.S. Embassy, Bishkek (except adoptive parents).

 Please bring the following to the medical exam:

 • your visa appointment letter

 • appropriate fees (see specific information for each clinic)

-Once the exam and laboratory tests are completed, Panel Physicians must drop off the results in a sealed envelope at the US Embassy Consular section.
+Once the exam and laboratory tests are completed, Panel Physicians will provide the results directly to the US Embassy Bishkek Consular section.

 Note: K-1 and K-2 visa applicants are not required to submit proof of vaccinations or to undergo any vaccinations until they adjust status with USCIS.
 However, applicants may wish to consider carrying their vaccination records with them to the United States to facilitate the process of adjusting their status.

 Adoptive parents applying for their adopted children (IR3-IR4 visas), should contact the clinic as early as possible for an appointment.

 For more information on vaccination requirements, please visit the Department of State’s page on vaccinations.